btlines/grpcgateway/README.md

 You're now ready to create your GRPC gateway.

-You first need to create a GRPC channel:
+You first need to create a GRPC channel pointing to your GRPC server:

 ```scala
 val channel =